 - 1. The following shall be submitted as part of a Site Plan application: - a.
 A completed Site Plan application form. - b.
 Application fee. - c.
 Seven (7) full-size (24" x 36") paper copies for Site Plan and eight (8) paper copies for Special Permit.
-The application shall also provide and a pdf of a Site Plan containing the information required Section 20-10.
-Staff may determine and require more or less than the total number of plans required above depending the circumstance of specific applications.
-In addition, staff may determine and require that reduced-size (11" x 17" or 12" x 18") copies of plans be provided. - d.
+The application shall also provide a pdf of a Site Plan containing the information required Section 20-10.
+Staff may determine and require more or less than the total number of plans required above depending the circumstance of specific

+- applications.
+In addition, staff may determine and require that reduced-size (11" \times 17" or 12" \times 18") copies of plans be provided. - d.
 Preparer.
-The Site Plan shall be prepared, signed and sealed by the appropriate design professional licensed by the State of Connecticut. an engineer, architect or landscape architect, whichever shall be appropriate. - e.
-Architectural elevations The Commission may require the applicant to submit preliminary architectural drawings that show exterior wall elevations, roof lines and facade materials of proposed buildings and structures. - f.
+The Site Plan shall be prepared, signed and sealed by the appropriate design professional licensed by the State of Connecticut. - e.
+Architectural elevations.
+The Commission may require the applicant to submit preliminary architectural drawings that show exterior wall elevations, roof lines and facade materials of proposed buildings and structures. - f.
 Off-site information.
-The Commission may require the applicant to submit off-site information, including-shall include off-site information that is applicable to the application.
-For example, but not limited to-open space and recreation areas, the location of buildings, parking areas and curb cuts on adjoining properties, including those across the street; traffic lights and controls, public trees, catch basins, manholes, hydrants, utility poles and utility lines located in adjacent streets; and zoning district boundary lines.
+This shall include off-site information that is applicable to the application.
+For example, open space and recreation areas, the location of buildings, parking areas and curb cuts on adjoining properties, including those across the street; traffic lights and controls, public trees, catch basins, manholes, hydrants, utility poles and utility lines located in adjacent streets; and zoning district boundary lines. - g.
+Impact analysis.
+If the Commission believes the proposed application, for reasons not foreseen in the creation of these regulations, may pose a threat to public health, safety, and welfare, the Commission may require the applicant to submit an impact analysis of water supply, stormwater drainage, sanitary sewerage, traffic, and site conditions. - h.
+Additional information.
+During its consideration of an application for Site Plan approval, the Commission may require the submission by the applicant of such additional information as the Commission deems necessary to determine compliance of the Site Plan with these Regulations.